r0oth3x49/Xpath/README.md

     xpath.py -u "http://www.test.com/index.php?id=1" --dbs<br />
     xpath.py -u "http://www.test.com/" --data "index.php?id=1" --dbs
   </pre></code>
-###  legal disclaimer:
+###Legal disclaimer:
-      Usage of xpath for attacking targets without prior mutual consent is illegal.
+    <p>Usage of xpath for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
-Developer assume no liability and are not responsible for any misuse or damage caused by this program.
+Developer assume no liability and are not responsible for any misuse or damage caused by this program.</p>